RobertElder/CS452/io/kernel4/readme.rst

 Kernel
 ++++++

-* The SWI vector entry code has been fixed by setting it to the correct location.
-* Caching improves the performance of the program and Clock Slow Warnings should only  appear on task creation and shutdown.
-We recognize that without caching more warnings may be printed.
-See Performance.
-* When a user task is interrupted by the timer IRQ handler, the user state is pushed onto the IRQ handler stack.
-We recognize that this is not what we're supposed to do and we plan to fix this in the next deliverable.
-For now we have focused on meeting the timing requirements, and making sure that the amount of time before we unblock event blocked tasks is less than 10ms.
-The next step will be to push state onto the user stack, so that we can context switch directly to the Clock Notifier task, instead of just unblocking it.
+* Caching improves the performance of the program and will be mandatory for this deliverable.
+Due to some issues with timing that we will be addressing soon, some of the important user tasks will deadlock if you do not run the program with caches.
+The root cause of this problem is related to improperly attempting to send bytes to the train when the FIFO buffer is empty instead of waiting for CTS to be driven low, then high.

 System Calls
 ------------

 ``AwaitEvent``
     Marks the task as ``EVENT_BLOCKED``.
 The task will be unblocked by the Scheduler via the timer interrupt.
-This call currently does not return anything useful.
-The next deliverable will decide on how data is communicated back to the task.

 ``Time``
     Wraps a ``Send`` to the Clock Server.
 It first queries the Name Server for the Clock Server and then sends a ``TIME_REQUEST`` message.
 It expects back a ``TIME_REPLY`` message and returns the time.